EraldyHq/kubee/docs/bin/kube-app-shell.md

 # kube-bash

-Start bash in a pod via bash
+Start a shell in a pod

 ## Overview